vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

   Thai Cuisine.
 Around 12:15 PM, I placed the order for yellow curry with tofu.
 I paid by cash.
 The waitress was the usual one.
 I received the food at 12:22 and got back home at 12:30.

+## Sunday April 12

+* 9:01 AM to 9:13 AM: During this period, I was in the Walgreens store.
+I bought a flask and face tissues.
+I checked out using my phone number and debit card; the sales clerk was female and somebody I had not seen before.
+The transaction happened at 9:11 AM.